Who cares if it’s true?

 Rob James

-August 9, 2025 [anniversary of Richard Nixon’s resigning the Presidency, by the way]
+August 9, 2025 [anniversary of Richard Nixon’s formal resignation of the Presidency, by the way]

 “One of the most salient features of our culture is that there is so much bullshit.
 Everyone knows this.”
 With that stirring opening, Princeton philosophy professor Harry G. Frankfurt (1929-2023) faced one of the great challenges of our time—the prevalence of people who don’t lie so much as don’t care about truth.

 On Bullshit first appeared in a scholarly journal in 1986.
 Forget Nvidia, bullshit has been the greatest growth stock.
-In fact, if you bought $1000 of bullshit in 1986, today it would be worth $137.5 trillion.
+Studies show that if you had bought $1000 of bullshit common in 1986, today it would be worth $137.5 trillion.
 (I have no idea if that is correct, but the whole point is you don’t either.)

-It was published in book form in 2005 (the companion volume On Truth followed a year later) and is being republished this year.
+It was published in book form in 2005 (the companion volume On Truth followed a year later) and the Twentieth Anniversary edition was issued last week.
 Re-reading his work forty years after inception affords ample grounds for surveying our present predicament.
+(These are, needless to say but I say anyway, all my personal views and not those of any person or organization with which I am associated.)

 Frankfurt spends a lot of time defining his term.
 An analytic philosopher in the mold of J.L.A.
 Austin, he focuses on how the concept is used.
 “The [bullshitter] does not reject the authority of the truth, as the liar does, and oppose himself to it.
 He pays no attention to it at all.
 By virtue of this, bullshit is a greater enemy of the truth than lies are.”
 As a character in an Eric Ambler spy novel says, “Never tell a lie when you can bullshit your way through.”
 We bullshit when our primary desire is to manipulate the opinions and attitudes of those to whom we speak.
 The test is whether it works on the listener.
-Bullshit may not be false, and may even be true—in fact, truth can be very helpful in bullshitting.
+Bullshit may be false, may not be false, and may even be true—in fact, bits of verifiable truth can be super helpful in bullshitrage, while bits of verifiable falsehood can impede it.

 Enough generalization.
 Here are some examples, as in an American Law Institute Restatement:

 BS1: The London Daily Telegraph (Aug.
-2, 2025) relates that a billionaire’s butler read in his employer’s bestselling book that the tiles in the nursery of his mansion were personally made by Walt Disney.
+2, 2025) relates a 2016 interview of a billionaire’s butler who read in his employer’s bestselling book that the tiles in the nursery of his mansion were personally made by Walt Disney.
 “Is that really true?” the butler asked, whereupon the billionaire is reported to have replied, “Who cares?”

 BS2: I knew Shirley Jones was married to fellow actor Jack Cassidy.
 At a college dining-hall discussion of The Partridge Family TV show, I said knowingly that it wasn’t surprising that David Cassidy resembled Shirley, since she was his mother.
 After most diners left, my roommate told me David was born not to Shirley but to Jack’s first wife.
 I hadn’t intentionally lied, but I had not even thought to check (this was pre-internet and pre-smartphone) and was thus indifferent to the truth.
 My objective was to show others how much I knew.
 I was temporarily chagrined.